-Bryson Davis is an associate attorney who advises clients on business matters, represents clients in business litigation and is a member of our Indian Law and Policy team.
+Bryson Davis is an associate attorney who advises clients on business matters and represents clients in business litigation.
 Prior to joining HLGR, Bryson gained experience providing outside general counsel advice to small business clients and worked on securities, business and antitrust litigation.

 Bryson was a player on the USA Touch Rugby National Team and played in the 2011 and 2015 Touch World Cups.
 Bryson was Touch Rugby National Champion in 2008, 2012 and 2013 with the Portland Hunters.